UniBioDicts/vsm-dictionary-ensembl/README.md

 - The second part refers to the **domain** of search (*ensembl_gene*)
 - The third part refers to the *entry* endpoint (which allows us to request for entry information associated with entry identifiers)
-- The fourth part is the *entry IDs*, comma seperated (we extract the last part of the Ensembl-specific URI for each ID).
-Note that for VSM the URI ID is something like: `https://www.ensembl.org/ENSG00000142208` (a non-browsable URI), while the Ensembl entry IDs are created in the form:
+- The fourth part is the *entry IDs*, comma separated (we extract the last part of the Ensembl-specific URI for each ID).
+Note that for VSM the URI ID is something like: `https://www.ensembl.org/id/ENSG00000142208`, while the Ensembl entry IDs are created in the form:
 `ENS[species prefix][feature type prefix][a unique eleven digit number]`, so
 that we can immediately tell what kind of feature they refer to and what species they are in (for more info see the [prefix page](https://www.ensembl.org/info/genome/stable_ids/prefixes.html)).